Therealsxlar/ForgeFN-Fixed/README.md

 **Please keep in mind this is NOT made by me**

 ## This is the features
-- Auto starting with defined amount of players +
-- Checking if a player is banned via an API +
-- Changing your skin via Discord bot command and website +
 - Proper looting
 - Chest stars
 - Vending machine colors